Inference in High-dimensional Linear Regression: The debiased lasso

+Here, $\phi_0^2$ is the so-called compatibility constant of the lasso, $\widehat{\gamma}_v$ is the nodewise lasso estimator of the coefficient vector from a regression of $x_v$ on $X_{-v}$ with regularization parameter $\lambda_v$, and $\lambda$ (chosen as a function of $t>0$) is the lasso tuning parameter associated with the regression of $Y$ on $X$.
+They also show that their debiased lasso estimator satisfies $\sqrt{n}(\widehat{\beta}^\text{d}-\beta)=W+\Delta$ where $W$ is a normal random variable of zero mean and $\Delta$ satisfies $\|\Delta\|_\infty=o_\text{pr}(1)$.
+This theoretical guarantee is established under an assumption of row-sparsity of the inverse Fisher information matrix.
+Our result of Proposition \ref{propBiasb} shows that $b_v = O(s/n)$ without the extra sparsity condition (beyond sparsity of $\beta$) and in a Gaussian setting induces sparsity on the relevant row and column of the Fisher information matrix, as in \cite{CR1987}.
+Thus our approach seeks to achieve by construction what is implicitly assumed in \cite{vdG2014} and \cite{ZZ2014}.
+Inducement of sparsity cannot be accomplished simultaneously for all parameters, but is achievable by considering each coefficient in turn as the interest parameter.

-An important advantage of our approach is that it does not require rescaling the columns of $X$ to unit length, as is needed for regularized regression, so the physical interpretation of the confidence intervals is maintained.
+Another important advantage of our approach is that it does not require rescaling the columns of $X$ to unit length, so the physical interpretation of the estimate and confidence intervals is maintained.
+Neither the lasso estimator nor its debiased counterpart is invariant to componentwise rescaling, and simulations in \S \ref{secNearlyReal} indicate that the approach is rather conservative after transformation to the original scale.

-The conditions for valid inference using Zhang and Zhang's debiased lasso are more interpretable in the context of \cite{vdG2014}, who recommended it in a framework covering generalized linear models with canonical link.
-Control of the bias is analogous to \eqref{eqBiasZZ} but is made explicit by viewing the matrix $X$ as random.
-We return to this aspect below.
-In linear models the debiased lasso is proved to deliver small bias when a small number of columns of $X$ are correlated with that corresponding to $\psi$.
-In more general models the sparsity assumption is imposed on the Fisher information matrix.
-In this respect, our approach seeks to achieve by construction what is assumed by \cite{vdG2014}, and is in some ways closer to \cite{CR1987}.

-\cite{NingLiu2017}, \cite{FangNingLiu2017} and \cite{ShahBuhlmann2019} also treat $X$ as random. \cite{NingLiu2017} and \cite{FangNingLiu2017} consider high-dimensional versions of score and likelihood ratio tests, assuming sparsity of the $\psi$ column of the Fisher information matrix. \cite{ShahBuhlmann2019} exploit ideas from the double robustness literature to relax stringent scaling conditions, either on the sparsity of the Fisher information or on sparsity of $\beta$, with a view to testing conditional independence of the response and a given explanatory variable, conditional on the remaining variables.
-See their extensive numerical study for an illustration of the properties of the debiased lasso in a range of settings.

-Our analysis is based on the conditional distribution of the response.
-For inference about $\beta$ in the linear regression model $X$ is an ancillary statistic, at least when $p<n$ (the definition of ancillarity for $p>n$ has been questioned by \cite{Azriel2019}).
-There are also substantive reasons for preferring a conditional analysis.
-In observational studies $X$, although random, is frequently realized in advance of the response $Y$, in which case it may be possible to interpret the effect of $X$ on $Y$ as causal.
-For example $X$ may be information on the genome or epi-genome, and $Y$ a measure of some condition expected to be caused by changes in $X$.
-Even in cases where the values of $(Y_i, X_i)_{i=1}^n$ are realized at the same time, it is appropriate to condition on $X$ for studying its association with the outcome variable $Y$.
-Otherwise it would be possible that an inference justified on the basis of its unconditional properties performed poorly for any given sample of $X$s.